Concentrated solar power: Water use

 Concentrating solar power plants with wet-cooling systems have the highest water-consumption intensities of any conventional type of electric power plant; only fossil-fuel plants with carbon-capture and storage may have higher water intensities.
 A 2013 study comparing various sources of electricity found that the median water consumption during operations of concentrating solar power plants with wet cooling was 810 usgal/MWh for power tower plants and 890 usgal/MWh for trough plants.
 This was higher than the operational water consumption (with cooling towers) for nuclear at 720 usgal/MWh, coal at 530 usgal/MWh, or natural gas at 210 usgal/MWh.
 A 2011 study by the National Renewable Energy Laboratory came to similar conclusions: for power plants with cooling towers, water consumption during operations was 865 usgal/MWh for CSP trough, 786 usgal/MWh for CSP tower, 687 usgal/MWh for coal, 672 usgal/MWh for nuclear, and 198 usgal/MWh for natural gas.
 The Solar Energy Industries Association noted that the Nevada Solar One trough CSP plant consumes 850 usgal/MWh.
 The issue of water consumption is heightened because CSP plants are often located in arid environments where water is scarce.

 In 2007, the US Congress directed the Department of Energy to report on ways to reduce water consumption by CSP.
 The subsequent report noted that dry cooling technology was available that, although more expensive to build and operate, could reduce water consumption by CSP by 91 to 95 percent.
 A hybrid wet/dry cooling system could reduce water consumption by 32 to 58 percent.
 A 2015 report by NREL noted that of the 24 operating CSP power plants in the US, 4 used dry cooling systems.
 The four dry-cooled systems were the three power plants at the Ivanpah Solar Power Facility near Barstow, California, and the Genesis Solar Energy Project in Riverside County, California.
 Of 15 CSP projects under construction or development in the US as of March 2015, 6 were wet systems, 7 were dry systems, 1 hybrid, and 1 unspecified.

 Although many older thermoelectric power plants with once-through cooling or cooling ponds use more water than CSP, meaning that more water passes through their systems, most of the cooling water returns to the water body available for other uses, and they consume less water by evaporation.
 For instance, the median coal power plant in the US with once-through cooling uses 36,350 usgal/MWh, but only 250 usgal/MWh (less than one percent) is lost through evaporation.
-Since the 1970s, the majority of US power plants have used recirculating systems such as cooling towers rather than once-through systems.